voiteco/google-pubsub-test/README.md

 ## Preparing Messages

-1. Create a file with message content in the `messages/` directory
+1. Create one or more files with message content in the `messages/` directory
-2. The application will automatically find and read the first file in this directory
+2. The application will automatically load **all files** from this directory
 3. File format can be any (JSON, XML, plain text, etc.)

-Example file is already created: `messages/example-message.json`
+4. Each file will be read and used as a separate message template

+When publishing:
+- If `count` is 0 or not specified: each file will be sent once
+- If `count` ≤ number of files: first `count` files will be sent
+- If `count` > number of files: messages will be sent cyclically until `count` is reached

 ## Usage

 ### Basic Usage

-Send 1 message (default):
+Send all message files once (default):
 ```bash
 ./pubsub-test
 ```

-Send 100 messages:
+Send specific number of messages:
 ```bash
 ./pubsub-test -count 100
 ```

-Send 10000 messages:
+Send large volume (messages will cycle if count > number of files):
 ```bash
 ./pubsub-test -count 10000
 ```